SoftwareTrinkets/software-trinkets-website/content/posts/PublishCubeRun/index.md

               }
           }
       }
     });

 [Playground](https://playground.babylonjs.com/#DSH9NF#9)

 ## Back to business

 Okay, no more scope changes, for real this time.
 Let's create a local version of the game.
-After working with React and React Native for a while, I immidiately went looking for a whole project with dependencies etc. But all you really need is an HTML file and you're good to go.
+After working with React and React Native for a while, I immediately went looking for a whole project with dependencies etc. But all you really need is an HTML file and you're good to go.
 I found a great template here: https://doc.babylonjs.com/setup/starterHTML#minimal-html-template

 This also has the `createScene()` function that we've been working with in the playground.
 So we can almost drag and drop that in.
 I just had to add a reference to the BabylonJS GUI library: